 Jesus lets his light shine

 - 8:12 Jesus turned to the people again and said, “I am the light in this world.
-2 Anyone who follows me will never have to walk in darkness.
-They will walk in the light that leads them to life.”3
+2 Anyone who follows me will never walk in darkness, but in light that leads to life.”3

 - 8:13 The Pharisees said to him, “You’re testifying on your own behalf.
 Your testimony is biased and not admissible.”